-As you are aware, driver’s hours are extremely tightly regulated to avoid accidents caused by tiredness, which is some cases can be fatal, so this card is aimed at keeping everyone safe on the road including you.
-The Digi card automatically tracks your speed, movement and any time you are on the road, so it build up an accurate picture of your driving which can be quickly and easily checked to make sure its within all legal limits.
+As you are aware, driver’s hours are extremely tightly regulated to avoid accidents caused by tiredness, which in some cases can be fatal, so this card is aimed at keeping everyone safe on the road including you.
+The Digi card automatically tracks your speed, movement and any time you are on the road, so it builds up an accurate picture of your driving which can be quickly and easily checked to make sure it’s within all legal limits.

 If you’re not careful you could find yourself on the wrong side of the law with your card quite easily.
 Breaching any of the laws around digital drivers cards can see you imprisoned for up to two years – that’s how important these are.

 Heres an easy guide to ensure you’ll be in no trouble at all.

 Any time you’re asked to produce your card when you’re driving a relevant vehicle, you should provide it.
 This applies even if you’ve never used your card before.
 If you have it, you need to show it when asked.

 Updating your details – Must be updated with current/correct details.

 You should always have your current and correct details on it.
 If you spot any errors you should let the DVLA know immediately.
 The same goes if you change your address or any other personal details logged on the card.

 Get to know how your card works, Book yourself on a Driver Essential CPC course.